epfl-ada/emoji-ambiguity/README.md

-### Code and data for: On the Context-Free Ambiguity of Emoji: A Data-Driven Study of 1,289 Emojis
+### Code and data for: On the Context-Free Ambiguity of Emoji

 ### Repository structure